KahWee - Web Development, AI Tools & Tech Trends

 Phase 2: Build Configuration

-Next came transitioning the build process from TypeScript's compiler to Bun's native bundler.
-The simplicity is striking - Bun's sensible defaults eliminated dozens of lines of configuration.
+Bun's native bundler replaced TypeScript's compiler.
+Bun's sensible defaults eliminated dozens of lines of configuration.

 Phase 3: CI Integration